 In 1909, the City of Chicago decided to fight back against the growing menace of residents continually getting lost and throwing temper tantrums.
-To put an end to this epidemic, it created a completely new and foolproof Chicago street coordinates grid system for all addresses.
+To put an end to this epidemic, it created a completely new and foolproof Chicago grid system for all street addresses.

 The Chicago street numbering increases or decreases depending on their distance in miles from the State and Madison axis lines.
 In Chicago, odd street numbers are on the south and east sides of streets, and even street numbers are on the north and west sides of the streets.

 How many blocks in a mile?

-There are 800 addresses for each mile of streetscape because there are typically eight blocks to each mile on the Chicago street grid.
+There are 800 addresses for each mile of streetscape because there are typically eight blocks to each mile on the Chicago grid.
 If you’re trying to get to a bar on Division Street, which is 1200 North, and you happen to be on Foster Avenue in Andersonville, which is 5200 North, then you’re 5200 minus 1200, or 4000 addresses from Division.
 Divide by 800 and -- Presto! -- you’re five miles from happy hour.

 Explore Chicago neighborhoods along with its street grid system